natberr/Project_Three/README.md

 ### Exploratory Data Analysis

 No key features stood out that showed positive correlation with Global Sales.
-Further analysis required to identify any positive correlation with Global Sales.
+Further is analysis required to identify any positive correlation with Global Sales.

 Global Sales for Video Games are highest on the PS2 console while Action games are the highest selling following by Sports and Shooter
-Using the platform visualization I modelled two sets of data, individual platforms and then grouping platform together by maker e.g. PS, PS2 and PS3 under Sony and XOne, X360 under Microsoft
+Using the platform visualization.
+I modelled two sets of data, individual platforms and then grouping platform together by maker e.g. PS, PS2 and PS3 under Sony and XOne, X360 under Microsoft.
 Number of games peaked in 2008 and 2009 but had declined since

 ![](./images/Genre.png)
 ![](./images/Console.png)